Apr 20, 2017|

 Find out more >> Recommended Hotels

 #5.
 Warm Weather

 Despite the rain, this is the warmest time of the year!
-While Peru never gets extremely hot, you’ll enjoy much better temperatures during the low season, when it is winter in the Southern Hemisphere.
+While Peru never gets extremely hot, you’ll enjoy much better temperatures during the low season, when it is summer in the Southern Hemisphere.
 Visit some of the higher altitude destinations like Colca Canyon and Puno that typically have colder weather.

 Read more >> Puno & Lake Titicaca Cruises

 #6.
 Visit Peru during the Rainy Season, Because it is Actually Not that much Rain

 In general, you’ll experience clear mornings and late afternoon showers.
 The average monthly rainfall from January to April is only around 4 inches with the highest averages in January and February.
 Take a guided city tour of Lima, making sure to hit all the fantastic sites, just remember always to bring a rain jacket!

 Find out more >> Lima City Tours

 Some of the most colorful festivals take place in the rainy season!

 1- Fiesta de la Candelaria